Sample Proposal for Freelance Writer

 - An itemized list of their needs and your associated costs

-Following is an example proposal that I wrote for an RFP for a nonprofit housing agency.
-I placed it on my letterhead.
-Pay attention to the italicized hints and tips for building your RFP.
+Below is an example proposal for an RFP for a nonprofit housing agency.
+Please note the italicized hints and tips for building your RFP.

 The Sample Proposal